tringuyen1086/professional-portfolio-tri-nguyen/README.md

 ## UC Berkeley Fullstack Coding Bootcamp

-This porfolio is a work in progress that shows activities, homework, and projects for UC Berkeley Coding Boot Camp.
+This portfolio is a work in progress that shows activities, homework, and projects for UC Berkeley Coding Boot Camp.
 I will add more links, styles, and codes to improve my portfolio over time.

 ## Currently working with: